 As a whole, ActiveCampaign offers a solid landing page builder for creating attractive landing pages without too much difficulty.
 For sure, it may not be as full-featured as dedicated landing page builders.
 However, ActiveCampaign’s web personalization and site tracking features mean that you can still do some pretty advanced things with your landing pages.

 Even if you aren’t an ActiveCampaign user, the platform’s landing page builder is still a good choice.
-This is especially true if you want access to CRM and customer experience automation features that dedicated landing page builders don’t provide.
+Remember, since they changed their plans and pricing, if you want access to CRM and customer experience automation features, you'll need to sign up for their Bundle plan.

 >You can get started with ActiveCampaign here.